azaelgarcia02/My_Cloud_Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-Free: Ansible is an open-source tool.
-Very simple to set up and use: No special coding skills are necessary to use Ansible’s playbooks (more on playbooks later).
+Free: Ansible is an open-source tool: Very simple to set up and use: No special coding skills are necessary to use Ansible’s playbooks (more on playbooks later).

 Powerful: Ansible lets you model even highly complex IT workflows.

 Flexible: You can orchestrate the entire application environment no matter where it’s deployed.
 You can also customize it based on your needs.